 [server]$ cd ~

 - In that directory, run the following command:

 - View the following page for a full list of available downloads:

 - Once downloaded, run the following command to extract the contents into a folder called ‘ZendFramework-1.12.15’:

 - Run the following command to remove the original .tar.gz file:

 [server]$ rm ZendFramework-1.12.15.tar.gz

-- Add the following three lines to the end of the file:
+- View the creating and editing a file via SSH article for instructions on how to edit your existing .bash_profile.
+Add the following three lines to the end of the file:

 PATH=$PATH:$HOME/ZendFramework-1.12.15 export PATH alias zf=$HOME/ZendFramework-1.12.15/bin/zf.sh